 Now that you've created this paginated report, it's time to upload it to the Power BI service.

-In the Power BI service (http://app.powerbi.com) in the left navigation, select Workspaces > Create app workspace.
+In the Power BI service (https://app.powerbi.com) in the nav pane, select Workspaces > Create workspace.

 Name your workspace Azure AW, or other unique name.
 You're the only member for now.

 Select the arrow next to Advanced and turn on Dedicated capacity.

 If you can't turn it on, you need to ask your Power BI admin to give you permission to add the workspace to the dedicated Premium capacity.

 Choose an available dedicated capacity for this workspace, if necessary > Save.